AI-first compiler

 From graph to native binary

 Four stages transform a JSON-LD semantic graph into an optimized native executable.
+AI mutates the graph at any point — the compiler validates every change.

 01